DaoCloud/DaoCloud-docs/docs/en/docs/install/commercial/start-install.md

 Addon offline packages contain Helm Chart offline packages for commonly used components.
 For the specific list, refer to the [addon](../../download/addon/history.md) documentation.

-Starting from installer version v0.5.0, support for importing addon offline packages is available.
+Starting from installer v0.5.0, support for importing addon offline packages is available.
 If you want to offline all the Helm charts in the addon package, you can download the latest version from the [Download Center](../../download/index.md).